Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Laser Therapy

-Low-level laser therapy is a relatively recent treatment method to combat androgenetic alopecia.
-By penetrating low-intensity light into the scalp, it repairs and regenerates tissue in that area.
+Low-level laser therapy is a relatively recent androgenetic alopecia treatment .
+By penetrating the scalp with low-intensity light, it repairs and regenerates tissue in that area.

-Studies have not yet shown definitive results.
-Currently, the therapy helps stimulate hair growth in men and women, including those with AGA.
+Studies have not yet shown definitive results, but recepients of the therapy have reported that it helps stimulate hair growth in men and women, including those with AGA.
 Moreover, cellular metabolism and blood flow to hair follicles are increased, leading to improved hair growth.

 Microneedling